-In this first example, the spirocyclic system (red) in bacterial antibiotic monensin A inspired a simplified spiro system with repositioned oxygens,2 which was substituted for the cycloether (THF; green) in amprenavir.
-The oxygens and their spatial configurations were critical: replacing the THF (5-membered ring) oxygen with methylene or inverting stereochemistry at the spirocenter significantly worsened potency.4 Although Compound 14’s inhibitory potency versus isolated HIV protease was in the nanomolar range (Ki = 20 ± 3 nM), its potency in a cell-based viral replication and infection assay was two orders of magnitude weaker (ID50 = 2.4 µM).4 So further substrate-mimicking structures needed to be tried.
+The spirocyclic system (red) in bacterial ionophore monensin A inspired the simplified spiro system (red) with rearranged oxygen atoms in Compound 14.2 The oxygens and their spatial configuration were critical: replacing the 5-membered ring’s oxygen with methylene or inverting stereochemistry at the spirocenter significantly worsened potency.7 Although Compound 14’s inhibitory potency versus isolated HIV protease was in the nanomolar range (Ki = 20 ± 3 nM), its potency in a cell-based viral replication and infection assay was two orders of magnitude weaker (ID50 = 2.4 µM).7

-Complex natural products from a bacterium and the ginkgo tree inspired Ghosh’s design of novel HIV protease inhibitors, including a frontline therapeutic for HIV infection.
-This strategy of mimicking nature’s molecules continues to deliver many new medicines.18
+Complex natural products monensin A and ginkgolide B inspired Ghosh’s design of new PIs, including a front-line therapy for HIV infection.
+The strategy of mimicking nature’s molecules continues to aid the discovery of new medicines.12

-Please note that this is not medical advice.
+Please note that this is not medical advice or an endorsement.

 1. Centers for Disease Control and Prevention, Morbidity and Mortality Weekly Report, June 3, 2011, Vol. 60, No. 21. http://www.cdc.gov/mmwr/PDF/wk/mm6021.pdf